Asus Prime GeForce RTX 5060 Ti OC Edition 16GB

 • Both products have a GPU clock speed of 2407 MHz.

-• Both products have a GPU turbo of 2617 MHz.
+• Both products have a GPU turbo speed of 2617 MHz.

-• Both products have a floating-point performance of 24.12 TFLOPS.
+• Both products offer a floating-point performance of 24.12 TFLOPS.

 • Both products have a texture rate of 376.8 GTexels/s.